Anirudh-Madarapu/Tree-algorithms-in-Java/README.md

-  # For question 5

-  For question 5, I have used a method called isSumTree().
+I have used a method called isSumTree().
 When isSumTree() is called, it will call the sum() method of the Node which takes in an integer and a node.
 The sum() is similar to post order traversal, the only difference in sum is that we are adding the values of the node to the given integer parameter rather than printing them out.
 The sum method returns the passed parameter(Integer).
 The returned Integer value has sum of all nodes of the tree including the head.
 Therefore once the sum is returned we will subract head value from the sum and see if the sum is equal to head.

   Consider the following Tree, the sum will do an preorder traversal of the tree and add all values to the Integer sum.
 In this case, sum is 60.
 But this sum also includes headValue.
 Therefore, we will subtract headvalue() from the sum which give 30.
 We will check if 30 is equal to head value.
 If it is equal, we will return true.
 Else, we will return false.